 What Do People Really Think of Your Business?
-Why Anonymous Feedback Changes Everything
+Why Anonymous (Human) Feedback Changes Everything

 The truth is out there … but you have to be willing to hear it.

 You've poured yourself into your business.
-You've agonized over your logo, your service descriptions, your pricing, your brand voice.
-You've launched your website.
-And when you asked your friends and family what they thought?
-They smiled and said it looked great.
+You've agonized over your logo, your colors, your service or product descriptions, your pricing, and your brand voice.

-But here's the uncomfortable question: Did they really mean it?
+But here's the uncomfortable question: Do they really mean it?

 The Problem With Feedback From People Who Love You

-When you ask someone close to you to evaluate your business, you're not getting market research.
-You're getting kindness.
-Your sister isn't going to tell you your pricing is confusing.
-Your best friend isn't going to admit they have no idea what your company actually does from the homepage.
-Your neighbor isn't going to say your service descriptions left them cold.
+When you ask someone close to you to evaluate your business, you're not getting market research … you're getting kindness.
+Your loved ones are not going to tell you your pricing is confusing, or that they have no idea what your company actually does from the homepage.
+Your neighbor isn't going to say your service or product descriptions left them cold.

 They love you and want to support you.
 And so they soften the truth.